 Sochi Autodrom, formerly known as Sochi International Street Circuit and Sochi Olympic Park Circuit, is a part of a venue used for the 2014 Winter Olympic Games.
 The Olympic Park and the racing circuit is located in the Black Sea resort city of Sochi, Krasnodar Krai, Russia ner the southern border.
 The surface was not laid until after the closing ceremony of the Olympics.
-Hermann Tilke designed the track and the first Russian GP was given the green light by the FIA after the first official inspection in August 2014.
-Formula One Russian Grand Prix 2015 will take place in October.
+Hermann Tilke designed the track and the first Formula 1 Russian Grand Prix was given the green light by the FIA after the first official inspection in August 2014.

-Formula One chief Bernie Ecclestone signed a deal with Russian President Vladimir Putin in October 2010 for Sochi to host the Russian Grand Prix from 2014 to 2020.
+Formula One chief Bernie Ecclestone signed a deal with Russian President Putin for Sochi to host the Russian Grand Prix until 2020.
 The Russian government spent about 200 million dollars to build the circuit that hosted the country's first ever Formula 1 grand prix.
 It fulfilled a long-held ambition of Putin's for Russia to be part of the multi-million dollar Grand Prix circuit, former attempts to stage a race at Moscow and St Petersburg having failed.